 - Olympic Outdoor Center – Rent kayaks, mountain bikes and gear year-round in the historic firehouse across from the general store.
 Paddle Port Gamble Bay and Hood Canal for views of the Olympic Mountains or bike the popular 4,000-acre Port Gamble-Stottlemeyer Trails for lots of single-track fun.
 The store is closed during inclement weather.
 Call 360-297-4659 for information.

 - Craft Shops – Quilted Strait offers a rainbow of fine quilting fabrics and The Artful Ewe showcases natural hand-dyed fibers and tools for spinning, weaving and knitting.

-- Gift Shops – The many choices include Tango Zulu Imports, Mrs. Muir’s House paranormal shop, Wish & Rainy Day Antiques, Painted Lady vintage and the Port Gamble General Store, which stocks unique housewares, souvenirs and old-fashioned candy.
+- Gift Shops – The many choices include Tango Zulu Imports, Wish Gift Shop, Painted Lady vintage and the Port Gamble General Store, which stocks unique housewares, souvenirs and old-fashioned candy.

 - Clue – The Musical – Everybody’s favorite mystery game comes to life with a fun-filled musical that runs at the Port Gamble Theater weekends from Oct.
 7 to 23.
 Was it Professor Plum in the drawing room with a lead pipe?
 You’ll have to buy tickets to find out.

 If you love the historic feel of the town, relax and stay a while at one of Port Gamble’s charming guest houses.
 Other nearby lodging options include Poulsbo and Silverdale hotels, as well as the Suquamish Clearwater Resort.
 Click here for Port Gamble directions and maps.